-868,803,739

-324,675,325
+Shares being offered: 324,675,325

-1,193,479,064
+Shares to be outstanding after the offering 1,193,479,064

-The selling stockholders may sell all or a portion of the shares being offered pursuant to this prospectus at fixed prices and prevailing market prices at the time of sale, at varying prices or at negotiated prices.
+Shares to Offering Price per share: The selling stockholders may sell all or a portion of the shares being offered pursuant to this prospectus at fixed prices and prevailing market prices at the time of sale, at varying prices or at negotiated prices.

-We will not receive any proceeds from the sale of the shares of our common stock by the selling stockholder.

-cin m

-SHMP

-See "Risk Factors" beginning on page 14 herein and the other information in this prospectus for a discussion of the factors you should consider before deciding to invest in shares of our common stock.
+Use of Proceeds: We will not receive any proceeds from the sale of the shares of our common stock by the selling stockholder.
+Trading Symbol: SHMP Risk Factors: See "Risk Factors" beginning on page 14 herein and the other information in this prospectus for a discussion of the factors you should consider before deciding to invest in shares of our common stock.

-(1) The number of shares of our Common Stock outstanding prior to and to be outstanding immediately after this offering, as set forth in the table above, is based on 868,803,739 shares outstanding as of June 30, 2023, and excluding 324,675,325 shares of Common Stock issuable in this offering.
+(1) The number of shares of our Common Stock outstanding prior to and to be outstanding immediately after this offering, as set forth in the table above, is based on 868,803,739 shares outstanding as of August 2, 2023, and excluding 324,675,325 shares of Common Stock issuable in this offering.